jason137/gads/02_logistic/README.md

 tonight we will be combining two of your favorite topics...beer and logistic regression

-here are some interactive data exploration cmds to run on the beer dataset before we get down to modeling (note $ denotes a unix cmd)
+here are some interactive data exploration cmds to run on the beer dataset before we get down to modeling

+(some notation: $ denotes a unix command, >>> denotes a python command)

-the beer dataset we'll use lives here: http://www-958.ibm.com/software/analytics/manyeyes/datasets/af-er-beer-dataset/versions/1.txt
+the beer dataset we'll use lives here:
+http://www-958.ibm.com/software/analytics/manyeyes/datasets/af-er-beer-dataset/versions/1.txt

 first of all let's pull the data down locally & have a look

     $ wget http://www-958.ibm.com/software/analytics/manyeyes/datasets/af-er-beer-dataset/versions/1.txt
     $ head beer.txt
     $ wc -l beer.txt